ebzimny01/gd-recruit-extension/README.md

 ### Getting Started
 1. **Navigate to GD Recruiting**: Go to your Gridiron Dynasty recruiting pages
 2. **Open Extension**: Click the extension icon to open the management interface
+3. **Team Detection**: Use "Sync Team" button if team isn't detected automatically
-3. **Initial Setup**: Set your current season in the dashboard
+4. **Initial Setup**: Set your current season in the dashboard
-4. **Scrape Data**: Use "Scrape Recruits" to import your recruiting data
+5. **Scrape Data**: Use "Scrape Recruits" to import your recruiting data

 ### Dashboard Tab
 - **View Statistics**: See recruit counts, watchlist status, and team info
-- **Quick Actions**: Scrape new data or update considering schools
+- **Quick Actions**: Scrape new data, sync team, or update considering schools
 - **Monitor Status**: Check data freshness and current season
+- **Team Management**: Manual team sync for reliable multi-team support

 ### Recruits Tab
-- **Apply Filters**: Use the filter section to narrow down recruits
+- **Apply Filters**: Use the filter section to narrow down recruits (includes custom distance ranges)
 - **Sort Data**: Click column headers to sort by different criteria
 - **Navigate Results**: Use pagination controls or "Show All" for large datasets
 - **View Details**: Hover over cells for detailed tooltips